remore/burn/README.md

 end
 ```

-Just like Recipe and Cookbook are DSLs for Chef rubygem, this dead simple DSL is for the Burn rubygem, and we call it Fuel.
+Just like Recipe and Cookbook are DSLs for the Chef rubygem, this dead simple DSL is for the Burn rubygem, and we call it Fuel.
 Burning this Fuel will produce [this](http://k.swd.cc/burn/resource/example/hello-world/emulator.html).

 ![Hello-world pic](http://k.swd.cc/burn/resource/screenshot/hello-world.png)